-Our first priority is to remind players to play with their feet first, stick second.
-It's amazing the memory loss that occurs sometimes when they get that stick back in their hand.
+Our first priority is to remind players to play with their feet first and stick second.
+It’s amazing the memory loss that occurs sometimes when they get that stick back in their hand.
 If this happens, take the stick away from them until they regain their good defensive footwork.
-Next, the stick should be out in front of the defender's body, pointed towards the offensive player.
+Next, the stick should be out in front of the defender’s body, pointed toward the offensive player.
 Too many times the defender holds the stick close to his body with the head pointing towards the side.
-The only thing he can do with the stick in this position is earn a cross check penalty.
+The only thing he can do with the stick in this position is to earn a cross-checking penalty.
 Make sure they keep those sticks out front.

-Finally, we teach our players to focus on their opponents' hands.
-If they can harass their opponents by poke checking their hands, or lifting the hands and arms with their stick, the offensive player will be stymied.
+Finally, we teach our players to focus on their opponents’ hands.
+If they can harass their opponents by poke-checking their hands or lifting their hands and arms with their sticks, the offensive player will be stymied.
 They cannot catch, pass, or shoot if a defender is keeping pressure on their hands.
 And by poking and lifting, we avoid the potential slashing penalties that could put us in a man-down situation.
-Don't forget FEET FIRST, STICK SECOND.
+Don’t forget FEET FIRST, STICK SECOND.
 It is easy for a player to get so focused on poking and lifting that he gets off balance and lets the man get past him.
-Then we're in trouble!
+Then we’re in trouble!

 I don’t even really want my midfielders to throw a check out there, because most times the check is unsuccessful and the opponent is past my defender.
 I have seen so many goals scored this way while coaching at the high school level that I believe getting to the hole first and foremost is the best strategy.

 It is worthwhile to practice this.
 Start out in a mock clear or face-off and roll the ball out in the midfield area.
 Call out loudly “To the hole!”
 (It’s good to have your goalie learn to recognize and call this, too.)
 Make sure your midfielders hightail it as fast as they can back inside the box to the hole, and then turn and mark up on the offensive players as they come downfield entering the offensive zone.